 Complications of norovirus infection are not very common.
 If they do occur, they can include the following:

-- Reduced effectiveness of some medicines.
 During an episode of gastroenteritis, certain medicines that you may be taking for other conditions or reasons may not be as effective.
-This is because the diarrhoea and/or vomiting means that reduced amounts of the medicines are taken up (absorbed) into your body.
+This is because the vomiting and diarrhoea mean that reduced amounts of the medicines are taken up (absorbed) into your body.
 Examples of such medicines are medicines for epilepsy, diabetes and contraception.
 Speak with your doctor or practice nurse if you are unsure of what to do if you are taking other medicines and have gastroenteritis.

 If you or your child have norovirus infection, the following are recommended to prevent the spread of infection to others:

-- Wash your hands thoroughly after going to the toilet.
-Ideally, use liquid soap in warm running water but any soap is better than none.
+- Washing your hands thoroughly after going to the toilet.
+Ideally, use liquid soap and water but any soap is better than none.
 Dry properly after washing.
 If your child wears nappies, be especially careful to wash your hands after changing nappies and before preparing, serving, or eating food.

 - If a potty has to be used, wear gloves when you handle it, dispose of the contents into a toilet, then wash the potty with hot water and detergent and leave it to dry.